Eliminating Higher-Multiplicity Intersections, III. Codimension 2: Main results

 \begin{Theorem}[Local Disjunction] If $k\ge2$ and $f:D\to B^{kr}$ is a proper general position PL map such that $fD_1\iprod\ldots\iprod f D_r=0\in\Z$, then there is a proper general position PL map $f':D\to B^{kr}$ such that $f'=f$ on $\partial D$ and $f'D_1\cap\ldots\cap f' D_r=\emptyset$. \end{Theorem}

 The condition $fD_1\iprod\ldots\iprod f D_r=0$ can be called {\it algebraic triviality}, and the condition

 $fD_1\cap\ldots\cap fD_r=\emptyset$ can be called {\it geometric triviality}.

-The case $r=2$ of Theorem \ref{l:ld+3} is known. \footnote{ The subcase $k\ge3$ is a version of Whitney trick; the subcase $k=2$ is an exercise on elementary link theory.
-Here is a well-known proof for $r=k=2$ for the general position case when $f|_{\partial D}$ is an embedding.
-Given a 2-component 1-dimensional link in $S^3$, one can unknot one component in the complement of the second by crossing changes (or by finger moves, guided along arcs) \cite[Theorem 3.8]{PS96}.
-By the assumption the linking number is zero.
-The linking number is preserved under crossing changes.
-So after crossing changes we obtain a link formed by the unknot and the component which shrinks in the complement of the unknot.
-For such link the assertion is trivial.

-The subcase $k=2$ can also be proved using Casson's finger moves analogously to \cite[Proof of Disjunction Lemma 2.1.b]{Sk00}, and is clear when $f|_{D_1}$ is an unknotted embedding.} The case $k\ge3$ is essentially proved in \cite[Theorem 17]{MW} (in fact, the case $k\ge3$ of Theorem \ref{l:ld+3} is the only part of quite technical \cite[Theorem 17]{MW} required to prove Theorem \ref{t:z-alm3} for $k\ge3$).
+The case $r=2$ of Theorem \ref{l:ld+3} is known, see Remark \ref{r:hist}.c.
+The case $k\ge3$ is essentially proved in \cite[Theorem 17]{MW} (in fact, the case $k\ge3$ of Theorem \ref{l:ld+3} is the only part of quite technical \cite[Theorem 17]{MW} required to prove Theorem \ref{t:z-alm3} for $k\ge3$).
 The case $r\ge3$, $k=2$ is a result of this paper.

 Theorem \ref{l:ld+3} for $r\ge3$ follows from the Global Disjunction Theorem \ref{t:elim}.(a)-(b) below.

 The analogue of Theorem~\ref{l:ld+3} for $k=1$ clearly holds when $r=2$ and fails for each $r\ge3$: